 The predicted effects appear to occur in the crown area in CZ and CPZ.
 Non-words are significantly more negative than unrelated word pairs, and semantic word pairs had significantly more positive N400 values.
 Associative word pairs were more positive than unrelated word pairs, which indicated some priming at the neural level, but were only significant at p<.10 levels.

 Letter Search Task.
+THIS PART NEEDS TO BE WRITTEN.

 Task Performance.